luisdrita/RoadSafety/readme.md

 #### LSOA objects distribution in Greater London

-Full list of the most relevant objects distribution by LSOA with the corresponding histograms on the right side.
+List of the most relevant objects distribution by LSOA with the corresponding histograms on the right.

 Bicycle LSOA (&#8593;)          |  Bicycle Distribution Histogram (&#8595;)
 :-------------------------:|:-------------------------: